GiselaGovaart/fam-voice/README.md

 # Readme <a href='https://osf.io/zcvbs/'><img src='worcs_icon.png' align="right" height="139" /></a>

-This repository contains the scripts for the project FamVoice, which investigates whether there is a "voice familiarity benefit" for phoneme processing in 3-m-o German learning infants.
+This repository contains the scripts for two papers:
+1. Govaart, G. H., Chladkova, K., Schettino, A., & Männel, C. (subm.).
+The Influence of Voice Information on Phoneme Learning in Infancy
+2. Govaart, G. H., Chladkova, K., Schettino, A., & Männel, C. (in prep.).
+Is there a Voice-Familiarity Benefit for Phoneme Recognition in Infancy?

+Scripts that are specific to paper 1 are marked with "acq" or "A", whereas scripts that are specific to paper 2 are marked with "rec" (or "recfam" for the exploratory analysis) or "R".
+In folders where this distinction applies, a dedicated README is included.

+## Preregistration
+Both papers were preregistered (under embargo) on 15 August 2024 on the OSF.
+Upon publication, the pregistration will become public.

+The code for the preregistration can be found in prereg_codeData.

 ## Where do I start?
 You can load this project in RStudio by opening the file called 'FamVoiceWORCS.Rproj'.
-This project was preregistered (under embargo) on 15 August 2024.

 ## Project structure